Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile- script for migrating a directory 8-firstdelete- script for deleting a file from a specific directory 9-firstdirdeletion- script for deleting specified directory
+7-movethatfile- script for migrating a directory 8-firstdelete- script for deleting a file from a specific directory 9-firstdirdeletion- script for deleting specified directory 10-back- script for changing directory to previous or parent one